encode/httpcore/docs/network-backends.md

 The `AnyIOBackend` will work when running under either `asyncio` or `trio`.
 However, if you're working with async using the [`trio` framework](https://trio.readthedocs.io/en/stable/), then we recommend using the `httpcore.TrioBackend`.

+This will give you the same kind of networking behavior you'd have using `AnyIOBackend`, but there will be a little less indirection so it will be marginally more efficient and will present cleaner tracebacks in error cases.

 ```python
 import httpcore
 import trio